 Some symptoms you may encounter are round long worms in the stool or vomiting worms up.
 You may also notice a poor haircoat, pale gums, or diarrhea (with or without blood).
 Generally, intestinal parasites are a treatable condition with proper deworming and can be corrected easily if diagnosed early.

-2. Dietary Indiscretion
+2. Dietary Indiscretion and Overeating

 Did your puppy get into a large bag of dog food?
 Did they swallow a ridiculous amount of dirt or ingest your toddler’s Play-Doh?
 Dogs really do eat some weird things.
 And if eaten in large enough volume, can cause a significant and very uncomfortable distention of the stomach.